The Quran does not merely retell Jesus (peace be upon him). It redistributes him.

 There is none of the People of the Book but that he will surely believe in him before his death, and on the Day of Resurrection he will be a witness against them.
 (4:159)

-In an-Nisa’, Jesus is the prophet around whom false witness, slandered sanctity, and fabricated victory are judicially exposed.
-He is the Christ of testimony, not of ornamental miracle.
+In an-Nisa’, Jesus (peace be upon him) is the prophet around whom false witness, slandered sanctity, and fabricated victory are judicially exposed.
+He is the prophet of testimony, not of ornamental miracle.

 4. In al-Ma’idah (5): the receiver, not the source

 Al-Ma’idah is one of the Quran’s greatest surahs of bounded action: lawful and unlawful, taking and refraining, covenant and breach, appetite and discipline.
-It therefore needs Jesus as the prophet of reception — the one who receives table, word, and mission, but never converts reception into self-deification.
+It therefore needs Jesus (peace be upon him) as the prophet of reception, the one who receives table, word, and mission, but does not convert reception into self-deification.

-The surah’s Christic architecture moves through several stages.
+The surah’s architecture around Jesus (peace be upon him) moves through several stages.

 First: the Gospel is named as guidance and light, and its people are told to judge by what God sent down in it.
-Jesus is therefore placed inside a chain of reception, not autonomous religious invention.
+Jesus (peace be upon him) is therefore placed inside a chain of reception, not autonomous religious invention.

 Second: the table descends.